briannakathrynm/portfolio-briannakathrynm/check1/submission_4.md

 ---

 # Submission 4

-#### For Summarize Level 3, Prepare Level 2, and Visualize Level 3
+For this section of my portfolio, I will be attempting to earn **summarize level 3, visualize level 3, and prepare level 2**.
+In this first section, I will be correcting **Assignment 4** as well as adding additional graphs and plots to summarize and visualize the data.

-For this section of my portfolio, I will be correcting **Assignment 4** as well as adding additional graphs and plots to summarize and visualize the data.
+### Prepare Level 2

 For Assignment 4, I was a bit wary of cleaning and preparing data as it was a new concept for me.
 As I showed briefly in *submission_1*, I have gained some knowledge when dealing with cleaning and preparing data.
 Similarly, I will be using data from the same database as Assignment 4, located [here](https://nces.ed.gov/programs/digest/d18/tables/dt18_503.20.asp?current=yes).